ColtonMakesStuff/PWA-text-editor/README.md

-# Simply Just Another Text Editor
+# Just Another Text Editor

 This is a simple text editor that you can use offline, and it's also a Progressive Web App (PWA) that you can install on your device, it uses IndexedDB to keep your text safe and sound, even if your internet connection goes down